Latte Tags

 {spaceless}{/spaceless} removes unnecessary whitespace

-{syntax} switches the syntax at runtime
+{syntax} changes syntax at runtime

-{trace} shows stack trace
+{trace} displays stack trace

-n:class smart class attribute
+n:class dynamic HTML class attribute

-n:attr smart HTML attributes
+n:attr dynamic HTML attributes

-n:tag dynamic name of HTML element
+n:tag dynamic HTML element name

-n:ifcontent omit empty HTML tag
+n:ifcontent omits empty HTML tag

 Available only in Nette Framework

-n:href link in <a> HTML elements
+n:href link used in <a> HTML elements

 {link} prints a link